 The Commencement website will also include a downloadable commencement program as well as special messages from College of Marin’s Superintendent/President, the President of the Marin Community College District Board of Trustees, and the President of Associated Students of College of Marin (ASCOM).

 How do I participate in the virtual ceremony?

 Graduates and transfer-eligible students will receive an invitation to create an account by email and text message.
 Then, upload your picture and a message to create your individual slide.

 If you are eligible for graduation or transfer and did not receive an email invitation to participate in the virtual ceremony, contact firstname.lastname@example.org.

 What if I am transferring this fall without a degree?

-Students who plan to transfer without earning a degree in Fall of 2020 are invited to participate in the Virtual Commencement and Transfer Recognition.
-If you would like to participate simply email your full name, M00 Student ID, and date of birth to firstname.lastname@example.org to receive an email invitation.
+Students who plan to transfer in fall of 2021 without earning a degree are invited to participate in the Virtual Commencement and Transfer Recognition Ceremony.
+If you would like to participate, simply email your full name, M00 Student ID, and date of birth to firstname.lastname@example.org to receive an email invitation.

 When will I be able to access the virtual ceremony webpage?

 Students who register will receive an invitation to the ceremony webpage as soon as it is available.
 To allow as many graduate and transfer students the opportunity to participate, the ceremony webpage is scheduled to go live on Friday, May 28, 2021, at 6 p.m.
 The public link to the virtual ceremony webpage will be posted online and will be available for students and their friends and families until May 2022.